 Giving ALL Kids Access to Literacy

 For healthy growth and reading success, all children and their families need year-round access to educational and supportive services.
-By providing this summertime access to digital books in homes, schools, and libraries for the sixth year in a row, Renaissance myON is helping to Get Georgia Reading in a big way.
+Renaissance myON has helped to get Georgia reading in a big way by providing summertime access to digital books in homes, schools, and libraries for the past five summers.

-More than an electronic reading application, Renaissance myON tracks the habits of its readers and generates a list of “just right” books for each student while providing educators more insight into what works for kids—books read from start to finish—and what doesn’t—books are rarely opened, or opened and not finished.
+More than an electronic reading application, myON by Renaissance tracks the habits of its readers and generates a list of “just right” books for each student while providing educators more insight into what works for kids—books read from start to finish—and what doesn’t—books rarely opened, or opened and not finished.

-Renaissance myON’s books come with features that create a student-centered, personalized “literacy environment,” with an optional audio component, word and sentence highlighting, and a sidebar with a built-in dictionary.
-This suite of helpful tools helps kids connect with the text while reading independently or working on assigned reading and writing projects.
+Books come with features that create a student-centered, personalized literacy environment, with an optional audio component, word and sentence highlighting, and a sidebar with a built-in dictionary.
+This suite helps kids connect with the text while reading independently or working on assigned reading and writing projects.

 We Want to Hear from You

 The only thing better than reading a good book is sharing it with others.
-We encourage all readers—kids, dads and moms, grandparents and caregivers, teachers, and librarians—to send written and video book reviews that we will publish on getgeorgiareading.org.
+We encourage all readers—kids, dads and moms, grandparents and caregivers, teachers, and librarians—to send written and video book reviews that we’ll publish on our social media platforms.

-Get social this summer by sharing book recommendations, snapping selfies with your favorite titles, showing off where you’re reading and who you’re reading with, and telling us how you’re incorporating Renaissance myON into your everyday life.
+Get social this summer by sharing book recommendations, snapping selfies with your favorite titles, showing off where you’re reading and who you’re reading with, and telling us how you’re incorporating myON by Renaissance into your everyday life.

-Send your reviews, videos, photos, and more to Bill Valladares at email@example.com, and be sure to use the hashtag #GetGAReading with your social media posts.
+Send your reviews, videos, photos, and more to Krystin Dean at [email protected], and be sure to use the hashtags #GetGAReading and #myON with your social media posts.